acoppes/acoppes/site/_drafts/ldjam52.markdown

 <span>Calculating normal based on front and back axis.</span>
 </div>

+Finally, for the wheels traces I used a Line Renderer that spawns points based on the current wheel position and only after moving a minimum distance from the last spawned position.

 ### The Mini Map

-To create a game in 2-3 days, you have to make a lot of shortcuts and hacks, and the Mini Map has a lot of those.
+To create a game in two days, you have to take a lot of shortcuts and make a lot of hacks, and the Mini Map is an example of that.

-I don't know the correct solution for a Mini Map, never had to do something before, my approach in this case was to create a secondary camera that follows the Harvester far from above and to render it to a render texture, to later show that render texture in the UI.
+I don't know the proper solution for a Mini Map since I never had to do something like that before.
+My approach in this case was to create a secondary camera that follows the Harvester far from above and to render it to a RenderTexture and show that texture in the UI.

 <div class="post-image">
     <a href="/assets/ldjam52-minimap-camera.png"><img src="/assets/ldjam52-minimap-camera.png" /></a>
 </div>

-In order to control what to render, I created a GameObject with a colored Quad inside all the elements of the game I wanted to be shown in the map and set them in special layer named Scanner, that is set in the  Culling Mask of the Mini Map camera.
-I added those objects to the Harvester, the Sand Worm and each of the Spice instances and I normally had to scale them up in order to increase their importance in the map.
+In order to control what to render, I created a GameObject with a colored Quad inside all the elements of the game I wanted to be shown in the map and set them in special layer named Scanner.

+Both the Scanner and and the Terrain layers are configured in the Mini Map camera Culling Mask.
+So, I added those GameObjects to the Harvester, the Sand Worm and each of the Spice grains (yeah...) so the player can see all that information in the map.
+I had to scale them up in order to see them in the map since I moved the camera far far away to see more.

 <div class="post-image">
     <a href="/assets/ldjam52-minimap-icons.png"><img src="/assets/ldjam52-minimap-icons.png" /></a>
 </div>

-And finally, to render that in the screen, I used a UI Raw Image with the render texture set and configured the size I wanted to show it.
+And finally, to render that in the screen, I used a UI Raw Image with the RenderTexture set and configured the size I wanted to show it.

 <div class="post-image">
     <a href="/assets/ldjam52-minimap-ui.png"><img src="/assets/ldjam52-minimap-ui.png" /></a>